How to Become a Hand Model – Hand Modeling Careers

 Once you have mastered the art of modeling with your hands, diversify into other body parts.

-Care should be taken to keep the hands flawless.
-Some models like Ashley Covington moisturize their hands 20 to 30 times a day covering their hands with gloves to prevent exposure to harsh weather conditions.
+Care should be taken to keep your hands flawless.
+Some models like Ashley Covington moisturize their hands 20 to 30 times a day!
+They cover their hands with gloves to prevent exposure to harsh weather conditions.